 What is the maximum mortgage term with Bluestone Mortgages?

 The longest mortgage term at Bluestone Mortgages is 35 years.
 The maximum age for the oldest applicant at the end of the mortgage term is 80, which means to secure the maximum mortgage term, the product has to be taken out by the time they are 35.
 Borrowers need to bear in mind that the longer the mortgage term, the more you end up repaying overall across the lifetime of the product because of the extra interest payments you accrue.

 What credit reference agency does Bluestone Mortgages use?

 Although Bluestone Mortgages doesn't determine whether it will lend based on credit scoring, it does use information provided by Experian to see the events in your credit history.
 It uses the applicant's Experian credit file to verify the information given about, for example, defaults and CCJs to help better understand an individual's circumstances.
 This is done manually by an underwriter rather than through an automated system.

 Bluestone Mortgages customer reviews

-According to customer review site Trustpilot, Bluestone Mortgages is rated 4.5 out of 5.0 stars, based on around 120 reviews.
-85% of respondents deemed it to be "excellent", with 11% classifying it as "bad".
+According to customer review site Trustpilot, Bluestone Mortgages is rated 4.7 out of 5.0 stars, based on over 400 reviews.
+90% of respondents deemed it to be "excellent", with 5% classifying it as "bad".
 The positive reviews centred on customer service, with reviewers rating the speed and efficiency of the mortgage approval process.
 Conversely, a common theme among the negative reviews is issues with requests for additional information and documentation and the delays this has caused to applications.